Explore All Topics

 • Divide each year’s contribution among several accounts

-• Divide your contribution between a traditional IRA and a Roth IRA
+• Divide your contribution between a Traditional IRA and a Roth IRA, subject to the MAGI limits that apply

-However, by having more than one account, you might also pay multiple trustee and bookkeeping fees.
+However, by having more than one account you might also pay multiple trustees for annual fees or other bookkeeping fees.

 IRA rules – Moving your money around

-You don’t have to keep your IRAs in the same accounts from your contribution date to your retirement date.
+You don’t have to keep your IRAs in the same investment types or financial institutions from your contribution date to your retirement date.
 You can move your money around to take advantage of changes in the market or in your investment philosophy.

 Converting your Traditional IRA to a Roth IRA